 The determination of whether developing-country Members are similarly situated must be based on objective and transparent criteria (applied with due process).
 With respect to the Drug Arrangements of the European Communities, however, the Appellate Body found in EC - Tariff Preferences that these arrangements provided for a closed list of 12 identified beneficiaries and contained no criteria or standards to provide a basis for distinguishing developing-country Members which are beneficiaries under the Drug Arrangements from other developing-country Members.
-The Appellate Body therefore upheld - albeit for different reasons - the
+398The Appellate Body therefore upheld - albeit for different reasons - the Panel's conclusion that the European Communities 'failed to demonstrate that the

 394 Ibid., paras.
-7.161 and 7.176.
+7.161 and 7.176

 396 Appellate Body Report, EC - Tariff Preferences, para.
-174.
+174